kimharr24/OOD-Collager/README.txt

 Make sure to create a run configuration for the Main method inside of the controller package.
-** The JAR must be run from inside of the res/ directory (i.e., the working directory should be res/)
+** The JAR must be run from inside of the res/ directory (i.e., the working directory should be res/) ** Make sure that res is on the same directory level as src/ and test/

 Design Changes
 - Refactored the Filter interface so that it operates on an entire image rather than a single pixel.
 A filter should take in the image that